How to clean your Houseplants

 Soap, Water and Microfiber Cloth for cleaning plant leaves

-How to clean dust off plant leaves :
+How to get dust off plant leaves

 Now that you have your soap and water solution, let’s talk about how to clean the plant’s leaves.